braindevices/python-fast-cli/readme.md

                         data collection interval [default: 1.0]
 ```

-By default, when this command is run for the first time, it will attempt to install the browser using the Playwright command.
-If you are certain that the browser is already installed via Playwright, you can suppress this behavior by using the --no-install-browser flag.
+By default, when this command is run for the first time,
+it will attempt to install the browser to `~/.cache/ms-playwright`
+using the playwright command.
+If you are certain that the browser is already installed via Playwright,
+you can suppress this behavior by using the --no-install-browser flag.
+To control the browser binary location [read this for detail](https://playwright.dev/docs/browsers#managing-browser-binaries).

 If you get warning about `Host system is missing dependencies to run browsers.`,
 normally it won't cause any real problem,